5 Simple Tips for Dealing With Pregnancy Constipation

-Pregnant women and their bowels.
-Constipation.
-Maybe it’s too much information — certainly we often don’t feel comfortable bringing it up in conversation even with our closest of friends — but a new study from Loyola University Medical Center shows that nearly three-quarters of women experience constipation at some point during pregnancy, so it’s definitely an issue worth addressing.
+Talking about constipation is usually considered TMI.
+But a study from Loyola University Medical Center shows that nearly three-quarters of women experience constipation at some point during pregnancy, so it’s definitely an issue worth addressing.

-So now that it’s out there, we can move on from the awkwardness of bringing it up to talking about solutions.
-Constipation can make you uncomfortable at best and at worst, can increase your risk of other complications such as hemorrhoids, perineal varicose veins and pelvic organ prolapse.
+So now that it’s out there, we can skip the awkwardness and jump right to solutions.
+Constipation can make you uncomfortable at best, and at worst can increase your risk of other complications such as hemorrhoids, perineal varicose veins and pelvic organ prolapse.

-The drastic hormonal shifts during and after pregnancy are the primary culprit for the stopped up feeling.
+The drastic hormonal shifts during and after pregnancy are the primary culprit for that stopped up feeling.
 Other factors include activity level, diet and stress or anxiety.
-Here are 5 things you can do today to get you going:
+Here are five things you can do today to get you going:

 3. Take your time.
 Try to give yourself the time to go in the morning.
-After you’ve had your 2 glasses of water and high fiber breakfast, sit down to read the news or write a couple of emails for 10 minutes.
+After you’ve had your two glasses of water and high fiber breakfast, sit down to read the news or write a couple of emails for 10 minutes.
 Often, that’s all it takes to get things moving.
-If your first thought after reading this suggestion was “Yeah right, who has time for that?”, you must simply make the time.
+Are you thinking, “Yeah right, who has time for that?”
+Truth is, you have to make the time.
 Get up 10 minutes earlier and put it into your routine.
-You will see the results immediately and will be a happier mama for it.
+You’ll see the results immediately and will be a happier mama for it.

 4. Exercise regularly.
-Walking 20 to 30 minutes a day at a moderate pace not only burns calories and increases strength as well as muscular and cardiovascular endurance, it also stimulates intestinal movement.
+Walking 20 to 30 minutes a day at a moderate pace not only burns calories and increases strength and muscular and cardiovascular endurance, it also stimulates intestinal movement.

 5. A simple stretch (or two).
 Who knew that these great stretches for the lower back are also good for intestinal health!